 Static Properties of the Class

-Although rare, it is sometimes convenient to use and declare not the object characteristics, but the ones of the class.
-They possess the same characteristics like the properties related to the particular object of a particular class, which we discussed above, but with the difference that the static properties refer to the class (not its objects).
+In rare cases, it is convenient to declare and usethe characteristics of the class, rather than of the object.
+Static properties have the same characteristics as properties of an object from a class, but static properties refer to the class (instead of its objects).

-As we can guess, all we need to do to turn a simple property into a static one, is to add the static keyword in its declaration.
+All we need to do, to turn a property into a static one, is to add the static keyword in its declaration.

 The static properties are declared as follows: